Inorganic chemicals · 2024

 +Is there Bromide in Columbia, MO tap water?

-Yes — Columbia, MO's 2024 Consumer Confidence Report lists Bromide at 0.0688 mg/L. Columbia, MO's 2024 Consumer Confidence Report shows Bromide at or above the federal limit (0.05 mg/L MCL).
-Measured value is 1.4× the threshold.
+Yes — Columbia, MO's 2024 Consumer Confidence Report lists Bromide at 0.0688 mg/L. Columbia, MO's 2024 report shows Bromide detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Bromide in drinking water?